 For many students, Ring Day is the highlight of their time at St. Joseph's Academy.
 The entire school community shares in the joyful celebration of this momentous occasion, what juniors think of as their official inauguration into the legion of Academy graduates who have gone before them and a precursor to senior year and their status as leaders of the school.

 The tradition of the distributing of a school ring dates at least to the fall of 1924, first mentioned in that year’s yearbook, yet until the late 1960s, it was the seniors who received the ring.
 The treasured ceremony that occurs today evolved over decades, each era contributing a piece to the tradition.
-The current ring of gold with green glass etched with the school seal was adopted in 1965, marking its 50th year this past spring.
+The current ring of gold with green glass etched with the school seal was adopted in 1965.

 Months of preparation go into planning the day.
 For Mother and Daughter it is time to share in the excitement of selecting for that special day a dress for the ceremony and an evening dress for the dance.
 For the class, as a whole, it means weeks of work by committees dedicated to preparing the liturgy, as well as the program and banners for the Mass and ceremony.
 Juniors who are members of the school chorus are also featured singers and make special preparations for this role.

 A day or two before the BIG day, each junior receives the special gift of a handmade ring box from a sophomore.